Focus Areas: Social Determinants of Health, Healthy Behaviors

 Traveling to communities around the state brought her one particular drive she’ll never forget.
 The first time she drove from Dove Creek toward Norwood, she had "Tutti Frutti" turned up on the local radio station.
 The she unexpectedly came to the gorgeous rising canyon of Slick Rock.
 She turned the bend and entered Disappointment Valley, which is breathtakingly gorgeous and inaccurately named.
 Sara looked around and realized she had been the only person on the road for miles.
 She pulled the car over, stood on the shoulder of the road, listened to the silence and the wind, and felt grateful for her opportunity to be there.

 When she’s not having “Aha!” moments on the side of a beautiful Colorado highway, Sara enjoys sitting by a fireplace with a good book and Seinfeld reruns — a balm for her brain.
-She is expecting her first child in April 2017.

 BS Business Management — Oklahoma State University